-- 2.7.1 The distributor must provide regular written reports to the Commission in a manner and form defined by the Commission's Electricity Industry Guideline No. 1: - (a) annually (by 31 August each year or, alternatively, on such date(s) as agreed with the Commission in writing from time to time), concerning its performance during the previous regulatory year and - (b) quarterly (within one month of the quarter ending, or as agreed with the Commission in writing from time to time), regarding its performance during the current regulatory year. - 2.7.2 Without limiting the content of regular written reports, the distributor must report to the Commission, in a manner and form defined by the Commission's Electricity Industry Guideline No. 1. - 2.7.3 The Commission may require additional irregular reporting of the distributor on its performance on MEDs, including details of preparedness and restoration practices. - 2.7.4 The distributor must report directly to the public on: - (a) its performance against service standards set out in clauses 2.1 to 2.4 of this industry code during the previous regulatory year - (b) its performance in the regions defined Commission's Electricity Industry Guideline No. 1 (as amended from time to time), and - (c) instances of non-compliance with service standards, the reason(s) for the non-compliance and an explanation of how the distributor intends to improve its performance so as to meet the service standards set out in clauses 2.1 to 2.4 - 2.7.5 The distributor must report directly to the public: - (a) in a manner that customers and other members of the public can reasonably access - (b) annually by 31 August each year or, alternatively, at such date(s) as agreed with the Commission in writing from time to time, with additional reporting following events that have a significant impact on performance, and - (c) by updating a time-series dataset to allow public comparison and analysis of performance.
+- 2.7.1 The distributor must provide regular written reports to the Commission in a manner and form defined by the Commission's Electricity Industry Guideline No. 1: - (a) annually (by 31 August each year or, alternatively, on such date(s) as agreed with the Commission in writing from time to time), concerning its performance during the previous regulatory year, and - (b) quarterly (within one month of the quarter ending, or as agreed with the Commission in writing from time to time), regarding its performance during the current regulatory year. - 2.7.2 Without limiting the content of regular written reports, the distributor must report to the Commission, in a manner and form defined by the Commission's Electricity Industry Guideline No. 1.
+The requirements in clause 2.7.1 are not intended to limit the content of regular written reports and the distributor may report on any additional relevant matters in those written reports. - 2.7.3 The Commission may require additional irregular reporting of the distributor on its performance on MEDs, including details of preparedness and restoration practices. - 2.7.4 The distributor must report directly to the public on: - (a) its performance against service standards set out in clauses 2.1 to 2.4 of this lindustry Ceode during the previous regulatory year - (b) its performance in the regions defined in the Commission's Electricity Industry Guideline No. 1 (as amended from time to time), and - (c) instances of non-compliance with service standards, the reason(s) for the non-compliance and an explanation of how the distributor intends to improve its performance so as to meet the service standards set out in clauses 2.1 to 2.4. - 2.7.5 The distributor must report directly to the public: - (a) in a manner that customers and other members of the public can reasonably access - (b) annually by 31 August each year or, alternatively, at such date(s) as agreed with the Commission in writing from time to time, with additional reporting following events that have a significant impact on performance, and - (c) by updating a time-series dataset to allow public comparison and analysis of performance.

-2.8 Country Lines
+2.8 Country lLines